The Chart uses SfDataManager

 }

-A Web API Controller must be created which allows the chart to directly consume data from the Entity framework.
+Need to create a Web API Controller that allows the chart to receive data directly from the Entity Framework.

 using System;